Noticing Midlife Change?Before Noticing Midlife Change?After

 The normal course of ageing includes:

-Age Symptoms Description
+Age Symptoms Characteristics

 25-30 Fine lines on the forehead and around the eyes The skin begins to thin, reducing its barrier function and natural UV protection.
 Collagen mass and flexibility start depleting at a rate of about 1% per year